sighupio/fury-kubernetes-monitoring/README.md

 ```

 Along with the primary components, include one of the following components,
-based on the cloud provider for service monitoring:
+based on your cloud provider for service monitoring:

 - ServiceMonitor for AWS EKS cluster